ml4uhcmut/ml4uhcmut.github.io/README.md

 - Handle routing for static deployment
 - Ensure all internal links work correctly in the GitHub Pages environment

-### Deployment Process

-To deploy:

-1. Push your changes to the `build/github-page` branch
-2. The GitHub Actions workflow will automatically:
-   - Build the Next.js application
-   - Generate static files using `next export`
-   - Deploy the static files to GitHub Pages
-3. Your site will be available at `https://<username>.github.io/<repository-name>`

 ## Additional Information

 - The website uses TailwindCSS for styling